Skip to content

 Practice and rehearse

-Prospects always respond positively to a polished demo and a confident sales rep. Therefore, we recommend you rehearse your presentation several times.
+Prospects always respond positively to a polished demo and a confident sales rep. Therefore, we recommend you prepare a demo agenda template and rehearse your presentation several times.
 Focus on the following:

 • Your speaking voice and pace - are you engaging enough?
 Are you speaking too slowly or too quickly?
 Be mindful of how you come across - a good idea is to record yourself talking through the key sections.
 Play the recording back to a colleague.
 How do they think it sounds?